 With the rise of neo-fascism and the resurgence of right-wing hate groups, 2018 was a year where many Western countries began (or continued) interrogating their sense of a mythologized cultural identity within their art.
 One of these interrogations was the World War Two horror-thriller Overlord, a film where a squadron of American paratroopers parachute into a small French village on D-Day only to discover it occupied by Nazi scientists turning the helpless villagers into nigh-indestructible zombies as part of an immortality serum project.
 Despite its giddy penchant for Tom Savini-esque gore and carnage, the film is at its core a throwback to 40s and 50s infantry dramas where an outmatched, ragtag team of GIs valiantly free a community from Nazi (or Fascist Italian) captors.
 These films were deeply steeped in the American mythology of interracial, communal cooperation overcoming existential threats, as these teams were usually comprised of a motley of different races and socioeconomic backgrounds putting aside their differences to stick it to the Jerrys.
 (It's also reminiscent of the American "democratic liberator" ideal that would plunge the nation into disastrous armed conflicts with North Korea and North Vietnam.)
 Compare this to Alberto Cavalcanti's Went The Day Well?, a movie made a year after the Blitz that could most charitably be described as a Nazi scare film.
 The story sees a sleepy British village in the countryside invaded by literal child-murdering, priest-killing Nazi saboteurs serving as the clandestine first wave of a German invasion.
 Sticking up their stiffest of upper lips, the villagers band together--man and woman, young and old--to thwart their plans and warn the rest of the nation of their mission.
 If Overlord sings George M. Cohan's "Over There," then Went The Day Well? murmurs "Keep Calm and Carry On."
 Though they vary in quality—Cavalcanti's film never quite transcends its blatantly propagandistic and jingoistic overtones--they both represent the ideals that carried each country through the worst cataclysm of the twentieth century.
 With any luck, they'll carry them through the twenty-first, too.

-(Christian Petzold, Germany)
+NEW: Transit (Christian Petzold, Germany)

 Unkillable fascism, sweeping across the European continent, embedded in small-town America, thrives on the extermination of its enemies, real or perceived.
 Two refugees flee opposing ideologies, often in disconcertingly bright sunlight.